Avoiding dry skin is an important part of treating

 Neutrogena.
 Use soap regularly only on the underarms, groin, and feet, rinsing

 immediately afterwards.
-Don't let children with atopic dermatitis sit in soapy
+Don't let children who have atopic dermatitis sit in soapy

 Avoid adding bath oils to the bath water.